shlomo-b/homeProd-K3s/README.md

    Note:

-   To use these applications, you need to deploy the root application in ArgoCD first The shop-online application requires the following environment variables to be transferred:
+   To use these applications, you need to deploy the root application in ArgoCD The shop-online application requires the following environment variables to be transferred:

    Backend to Database connection: